 There is no dress code, but if you’re going to take part in any of our morning activities (yoga or dance), we strongly recommend comfortable shoes and clothes.
 That doesn’t mean you need to bring workout gear, but something you can move in freely is recommended if you wish to take part in those sessions.

 Festival is two and a half days of insightful speakers, hands-on workshops, engaging panel discussions with leading experts, live music, entertainment, interactive art, good food, connecting with young New Zealanders from around the country, and a healthy dose of inspiration!
 It’s a place to network, develop your personal and professional skills, and learn about some of the greatness going on in our world.
-It’s your Festival, and this year we’ve designed the programme with our community, to find out what they love from past years and how to make #FFTF16 the best and biggest yet!
+It’s your Festival, and this year we will design the programme with our community, to find out what they love from past years and how to make #FFTF17 the best and biggest yet!

 No, Festival is an alcohol-free zone.